-The corporate priorities that will deliver tangible long term benefits to the community are focussed on the following themes, shown together with achievements for 2017/18:
+The priorities that will deliver tangible long term benefits to the community are focussed on the following themes, shown together with achievements for 2018/19:

-- Developing the local economy to secure a long term economic future for all our community - Signature of Joint Statement to Collaborate with South Lakeland District Council and Lancaster City Council to establish the Lancaster and South Cumbria Economic Region; - Submission of Local Plan for examination; - Supported joint Cumbria CVS grant for community leaders and activists; - Accountable body for Art Gene from Coastal Communities Fund Linking the Landscapes and Communities of Barrow and Sandy Gap projects;
+Developing the local economy to secure a long term economic future for all our community

-- Continuation of Furness Economic Development Forum and supply chain project funded by Coastal Communities Fund; - Support for welfare benefits delivered in partnership with Barrow Citizens Advice Bureau and Barrow and District Disability Association; and - Works on-site for entrance to Marina Village funded by Cumbria Local Enterprise Partnership.
+- o Production of the Lancaster and South Cumbria Economic Region prospectus; - Public inspection of the Local Plan and major modifications completed; - Supported joint Cumbria CVS grant for community leaders and activists; - Accountable body for Art Gene Coastal Communities Fund Linking the Landscapes and Communities of Barrow and Sandy Gap projects funding; - Delivery of Furness Economic Development Forum and supply chain project funded by Coastal Communities Fund; - Support for welfare benefits delivered in partnership with Barrow Citizens Advice Bureau and Barrow and District Disability Association; - Completion of the entrance to Marina Village funded by Cumbria Local Enterprise Partnership; and - Start on-site of Harding Rise £3.5m construction project (new building with around 28 business units), Barrow Island Growth Zone, partly funded by European Regional Development Funding.

-• A strong and vibrant town centre community
+A strong and vibrant town centre community

-- Support for Barrow Business Improvement District. - Review of the forum as a theatre and conference facility income from admissions, income from room hire, subsidies, reduced expenditure and options for the use of the building; - Review of the forum as a cafe catering offer externally appraised and to be retendered; - Masterplan for the town centre in development; - Town centre planting and hanging baskets enhancing the streetscape; - Town centre car parking provision; - Main shoppers car parks free after 3pm; and - Town centre street cleansing maintained in new waste management contract.
+- Support for Barrow Business Improvement District; - o Review of the use of the forum as a theatre, conference facility and office accommodation; - Review of the forum as a cafe catering services externally appraised and to be retendered; - Masterplan for the town centre in development; - o Town centre planting and hanging baskets enhancing the streetscape; - Town centre car parking provision; - Main shoppers car parks free after 3pm; and - Town centre street cleansing maintained in new waste management contract.

-• Closing the gap on health inequalities
+Closing the gap on health inequalities

-- o Appointment of Life Leisure as the operator of the Park Leisure Centre; - Completion of Barrow Island Open Space project; - Completion of Cavendish Park Pavilion and Community Room project with the Barrow Island Community Sports Trust - accountable body for Big Lottery and Waste Recycling Environmental Limited (WREN); - Review of means testing and maximum award for Disabled Facility Grants; - Participation in the Locality Health and Wellbeing Forum and support for the Cumbria Healthy Weight Declaration; - Maintain the decent homes standard across Council owned dwellings; and - Support for low income households delivered through council tax support and discretionary housing payments. - Providing a greater choice of good quality housing and regenerating the oldest and poorest quality housing in the Borough - Submission of Local Plan for examination; - Neighbourhood Planning Protocol agreed; - Sale of five areas of Council owned land for residential development agreed; - Ongoing completion of refurbishment of 300+ privately owned Barrow Island flats supported through Cluster of Empty Homes grant; - Participation in the Syrian refugee re-settlement programme; - Funding from Government grant to support Women's Community Matters to prevent domestic abuse and support domestic abuse victims; and - Accountable body support to The Well for recovery facilities and accommodation continues funded by Public Health England.
+- o Appointment of Life Leisure as the operator of the Park Leisure Centre; - o Review of means testing and maximum award for Disabled Facility Grants; - Participation in the Locality Health and Wellbeing Forum and support for the Cumbria Healthy Weight Declaration; - Maintain the decent homes standard across Council owned dwellings;

-• Providing efficient and effective services
+- Support for low income households delivered through council tax support and discretionary housing payments; - Dock Museum playground redesigned and installed; - Adoption of the Cumbria Joint Public Health Strategy which sets out the aspirations for tackling the wider determinants of health and wellbeing; and - Agreed criteria for 10% of the eligible households to benefit from the Energy Company Obligation a Government energy efficiency scheme to help reduce carbon emissions and tackle fuel poverty.

-- Council Plan agreed; - 2016-2020 Budget Strategy implemented; - Five development posts introduced as part of succession planning identified in the Workforce Strategy; - Housing Revenue Account budget measures implemented; - Major works to replace both cremators contractor selected; - o Payroll service insourced and HR and Payroll System in operation from April 2017; - Internal Audit service insourced from April 2017; - o Insourcing of revenues, benefits and customer services agreed; - Annual staff appraisals and biennial staff survey established;
+Providing a greater choice of good quality housing and regenerating the oldest and poorest quality housing in the Borough

-- Self-service development of the Council's website and web forms continuing; - Review of customer services planned; and - o Comprehensive Housing Management System implemented during the year.
+- Public inspection of the Local Plan and major modifications completed; - Sale of five areas of Council owned land for residential development agreed; - Ongoing completion of refurbishment of 300+ privately owned Barrow Island flats supported through Cluster of Empty Homes grant; - o Participation in the Syrian refugee re-settlement programme; - Funding from Government grant to support Women's Community Matters to prevent domestic abuse and support domestic abuse victims; - Accountable body support to The Well for recovery facilities and accommodation continues - funded by Public Health England; - Agreed criteria for 10% of the eligible households to benefit from the Energy Company Obligation - a Government energy efficiency scheme to help reduce carbon emissions and tackle fuel poverty; and - Established landlord incentive scheme to provide 6-12 month assured tenancies as part of the authority's homeless prevention work.